Supercritical water reactor: Moderator-coolant

 The SCWR operates at supercritical pressure.
 The reactor outlet coolant is supercritical water.
 Light water is used as a neutron moderator and coolant.
 Above the critical point, steam and liquid become the same density and are indistinguishable, eliminating the need for pressurizers and steam generators (PWR), or jet/recirculation pumps, steam separators and dryers (BWR).
 Also, by avoiding boiling, SCWR does not generate chaotic voids (bubbles) with less density and moderating effect.
 In a LWR this can affect heat transfer and water flow, and the feedback can make the reactor power harder to predict and control.
 Neutronic and thermal hydraulic coupled calculation is needed to predict the power distribution.
 SCWR's simplification should reduce construction costs and improve reliability and safety.

-A LWR-type SCWR adopts water rods with thermal insulation and a CANDU-type SCWR keeps the water moderator in a Calandria tank.
+Since the supercritical water serves as both coolant and moderator in thermal spectrum LWR designs, moderation is less effective due to the much lower density.
+This means the macroscopic slowing down power (MSDP), is lower compared to a conventional PWR or BWR.
+LWR designs have addressed this by adding thermally insulated rods carrying water at lower pressure and temperature.
+Heavy water designs such as the Canadian SCWR concept utilise a separate, low-pressure heavy water moderator in a calandria vessel, essentially decoupling the moderator from the coolant.
+Thus, because moderation is a separate system, it is not affected in a loss of coolant accident (LOCA).
 A fast LWR-type SCWR would have a higher efficiency and power density, but needs mixed oxides fuel (MOX) which is obtained from nuclear fuel reprocessing.